HeatherFlux/Arduino-sensor-data-logger/README.md

 - 2. Install adafruit’s BMP085 library
 - 3. Open up the data logging code from github
-- 4. Put together your Arduino, ethernet shield, and sensor
-- -Attach ethernet shield to arduino
+- 4. Put together your Arduino, ethernet shield, and sensor Attach ethernet shield to arduino
-- -Attach Sensor to bread board
+  Attach Sensor to bread board
-- -Run wires from: 3.3V to VIN, GND to GND, A4 to SDA, A5 to SCL
+  Run wires from: 3.3V to VIN, GND to GND, A4 to SDA, A5 to SCL Plug into computer
-- -Plug into computer
 - 5. Verify
 - 6. Run